MTstateIntroStats/IntroStatTextbook/learning_outcomes.md

 ## Probability
 - Understand and explain the role of randomness in designing studies and drawing conclusions
 - Recognize and simulate probabilities as long-run frequencies
-- Construct two-way tables and tree diagrams to evaluate marginal, joint, and conditional probabilities
+- Construct two-way tables to evaluate conditional and unconditional probabilities

 ## Exploratory Data Analysis
 - Identify and create appropriate summary statistics and plots